Sylvia La Torre: Early life

-La Torre was born on June 4, 1933 to director Olive La Torre and actress Leonora Reyes.
+La Torre was born on June 4, 1933, to director Olive La Torre and actress Leonora Reyes.

 Career

 Singing

 La Torre's singing career started in 1938 at the age of five, when she entered a singing competition in Manila.
-She also attended the University of Santo Tomas Conservatory of Music under a scholarship and also became a frequent feature at the Manila Grand Opera House.
+She also attended the University of Santo Tomas Conservatory of Music under a scholarship and also became a frequent feature at the Manila Grand Opera House and the Clover Theater.

 She would gain the reputation of being the "Queen of Kundiman" for performing hundreds of songs such as "Mutya ng Pasig", "Waray-Waray" and "Maalaala Mo Kaya".
+She also recorded "Sa Kabukiran", "Katakataka", "No Money No Honey", "Batangueña", "Alembong", "Sa Libis ng Nayon", "Basta’t Mahal Kita".
+Most of her recording were produced by Villar Records.

 She would continue to perform, even as she emigrated to the United States.
 In 2017, she worked with the Filipino-American Symphony Orchestra.

 Radio, television, and film

 La Torre was a child actress, first appearing in the 1941 film Ang Maestra.
 She would feature in other films made by Sampaguita Pictures.
+She appeared as Sebya in the radio series Sebya Mahal Kita, with Pugo and Rosa Aguirre.

 In 1960, La Torre featured in the radio program Tuloy ang Ligaya of Manila Broadcasting Company (MBC) with Lita Guttierez and Oscar Obligacion.
 The radio program was made into a television program known as The Big Show which was hosted by La Torre and Obligacion.
 Due to the success of The Big Show.
 ABS-CBN would offer the two to host its noontime television show Oras ng Ligaya.
 For this, she earned the title "First Lady of Philippine Television".
+She was a regular on the radio series Tang Tarang Tang and the TV sitcom of the same name, where she starred with comedians Pugo and Bentot.
+She also starred in the film adaptation of Tang Tarang Tang and its sequel My Little Kuwan.

 La Torre's filmography spans until the 1990s.
-Among her noted films are Ulila ng Bataan and Buhay Pilipino in 1952 and Nukso nang nukso in 1960.

-She would also star in the 1988 Seiko film One Two Bato, Three Four Bapor.
+Among her noted films are Ulila ng Bataan and Buhay Pilipino in 1952 and Nukso nang Nukso in 1960.
+She also starred in the 1988 Seiko film One Two Bato, Three Four Bapor.